 - Identity Formation also takes place during this stage

 - Cognitive abilities decline during adulthood.
-A decline in memory is more In tasks involving long-term memory rather than short-term memory
+A memory decline is more In tasks involving long-term memory rather than short-term memory.

-- Marriage brings its own set of concerns like the number of children, availability of resources
+- Marriage brings its own set of concerns like the number of children, and availability of resources.

-- Becoming a parents brings a huge transition and it is accompanied by love for the baby
+- Becoming a parent brings a huge transition and it is accompanied by love for the baby.

-- Greater Decline in memory is witnessed in old age in those tasks which involve long term memory
+- Greater memory decline is witnessed in old age in those tasks which involve long-term memory.

-- Due to obsession with old memories,generation gap and death of a spouse, people become more prone to depression and loneliness
+- Due to obsession with old memories, the generation gap and the death of a spouse, people become more prone to depression and loneliness.

 Object permanence, egocentrism, animism, and symbolic thinking are the major cognitive changes and developments which take place in a child

 This was all about the human development class 11 notes.
 We hope you liked this blog and will help you in preparation.
-For the latest updates around study blogs, you can follow us on Instagram, Twitter, Facebook & also subscribe to our newsletter.
-Leverage Edu wishes you all the best for all your future endeavors.
+For the latest updates around study blogs, you can follow us on Instagram, Twitter, and Facebook & also subscribe to our newsletter.
+Leverage Edu wishes you all the best in all your future endeavours.